modal-labs/gpu-glossary/gpu-glossary/device-hardware/graphics-processing-cluster.md

 [Streaming Multiprocessors](/gpu-glossary/device-hardware/streaming-multiprocessor)
 or SMs) plus a raster engine.
 Apparently, some people use NVIDIA GPUs for graphics, for which the raster engine is important.
-Relatedly, the name used to stand for Graphics Processing Cluster, but is now, e.g. in the [NVIDIA CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html), expanded as "GPU Processing Cluster".
+Relatedly, the name used to stand for Graphics Processing Cluster, but is now, e.g., in the [NVIDIA CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html), expanded as "GPU Processing Cluster".